jurtasun/rcds_nextflow_intro/chapter1/README.md

 ### Chapter 1.
 Hello world with nextflow

 In this first chapter we will illustrate with h a very basic `Hello World` example, and we will progressively build up to introduce the usage of foundational Nextflow logic and components.

-A "Hello, World!" is a minimalist example that is meant to demonstrate the basic syntax and structure of a programming language or software framework.
+We will demonstrate the basic syntax and structure of a programming language or software framework.
-The example typically consists of printing the phrase "Hello, World!" to the output device, such as the console or terminal, or writing it to a file.
+The example we will do consists of printing the phrase "Hello, World!" to the output device, such as the console or terminal, or writing it to a file.

-### Warmup: Hello World on terminal

 Let's demonstrate how to write a simple sentence with a `bash` command directly in the terminal, to show what it does before we wrap it in Nextflow.
 Write the following command in your terminal: